The Pre-sentence Report; how does it work?

-Reports are often (although not always) supplied in advance to sentencing magistrates’ and Judges.
-Therefore, it is an early opportunity to try and influence, positively, the sentencing outcome.
+Reports are often (although not always) supplied in advance to sentencing magistrates and Judges.
+Therefore, it is an early opportunity to try and positively influence the sentencing outcome.

-A Judge will always be looking for signs of regret and remorse, not just because they were brought to justice, but because they have genuine victim empathy and regret their actions.
+A Judge will always be looking for signs of regret and remorse, not just because the defendant was brought to justice, but because they have genuine victim empathy and regret their actions.

 Report writers will be looking for evidence of insight into offending.
 That often provides compelling evidence of an individual’s willingness and ability to change behaviour.
 Such positive signs might weigh heavily in a decision to impose a community penalty as opposed to custody.

 In cases where a person does not wish to show remorse, for example because they are maintaining their innocence, it will generally be better to say nothing than suggest that they do not care.